cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - Rumours: The mentions of validators addresses, a tag
 - RPC:
 - SDK:
-- Seed Node:
+- Seed Node: A node that allows other nodes to communicate with it
 - Sentinel Node:
-- Service Node:
+- Service Node: Any node used specifically for the broadcast of any service
-- Semantics:
+- Semantics: The study of meaning
-- Semantical field:
+- Semantical field:  A set of words grouped semantically that refers to a specific subject
-- Server:
+- Server: A computer that should always be on and that provides some kind of service via itself to others
-- Service:
+- Service: Referring to a specific project or an app
-- Slashing:
+- Slashing: The automatic fines, agreed upon by a consensus, applied to validators for misbehaving
 - Slash Fraction:
-- Smart Contrats:
+- Smart Contracts: Proggrambable behaviour of code
-- Stake:
+- Stake: The weight os a user
-- Staking address:
+- Staking address: The address on which someone has frozen their balance to receive inflation rewards
-- Storage:
+- Storage: The physical memory of a computer
-- String:
+- String: A sequence of characters
 - Subject:
-- Supercomputer:
+- Supercomputer: A powerful computer
-- Superintellegence:
+- Superintelligence: Cyber in this case
-- Supply:
+- Supply: The total amount of the tokens
-- Takeoff:
+- Takeoff: The donation round that starts the  public donation process
-- TCYB:
+- TCYB: Tera CYB = 1,000,000,000,000
-- Tendermint:
+- Tendermint: A consensus engine used by cyber
-- Test Autcion:
+- Test Auction: The testing part of cybe~Auction, primarily used as a faucet
-- Test of Thrones (ToT):
+- Test of Thrones (ToT): The testing part of Game of Thrones
-- THC:
+- THC: The mainnet governance token
-- The Game:
+- The Game: A name for the Game of Links
-- The Great Web:
+- The Great Web: Our name for web3
-- The Evolution of Spicies:
+- The Evolution of Species: The manifest of cyber~Congress
-- Tilda:
+- Tilda: ~ a symbol used to represent ambiguity and everything else
-- Token:
+- Token: Referring to CYB, THC, EUL, GOL or any other digital token
 - Tolerance:
-- Toolkit:
+- Toolkit: A developers kit with for a specific purpose
-- Threshold:
+- Threshold: A level needed to pass something.
+Let's say 50%
-- Transaction or tx:
+- Transaction or tx: A process.
+Exchange of digital value
-- Tx Cost:
+- Tx Cost: The cost of a transaction
-- Ubuntu:
+- Ubuntu: Free, open-source Linux distributive
 - Unbond:
-- Unstake:
+- Unstake: Unfreeze your tokens to make them liquid
-- Uptime:
+- Uptime: The amount of time a validator node was working without stopping/missing blocks
-- Urbit:
+- Urbit: A 4th generation computing project.
+Your personal server with a virtual machine
-- URL/URI:
+- URL/URI: Unified locator resource.
+The link in web2 pointing to any resource
-- Validator:
+- Validator: A node or a person running a node to support the infrastructure
-- Vesting:
+- Vesting: Locking tokens for some time to receive something at the end of time
 - Vesting Companion:
-- Veto:
+- Veto: A message/voice used to refuse something with authority
-- Web-2:
+- Web-2: The internet before blockchain
-- Web-3:
+- Web-3: The new internet where communication is safer, more efficient and incentivized
-- White Paper:
+- White Paper: The main scientific document of a project describing its intentions
-- Winter Round:
+- Winter Round: Cybers first public seed donator round for friends
-- Will:
+- Will: The will of a user in cyber.
+I.E. their intention to do something
-- Withdraw:
+- Withdraw: To take out your tokens/balance

 ------------------------------------------------------